-The ancient horse needs his senior breakfast, all four horses need their rugs off, the poddies want to graze in the driveway, and the sprinklers need attending in mid-May because we have had no rain to speak of so far this year.
+The ancient horse needs his senior breakfast, his three friends need their rugs off, the poddies want to graze in the driveway, and the sprinklers need attending in mid-May because we have had no rain to speak of so far this year.
 There are dishes left over from yesterday when neither of us had anything left in the tank, and I wash four loads of laundry sequentially in our trusty energy, water and detergent saving twin tub.
 I make sure the broad beans and garlic I put in last week get a good soaking before rotating the sprinkler to the potato patch, and pick ripe tomatoes on the way back to hang another load of clothes into the sunshine.

 There are beans soaking for Green Minestrone later, so I collect kale and silverbeet.
 The olives are ripening and need netting, and there are still zucchini on the vines to be grated and frozen for winter.
 There are new facecuts from the local mill and I’ve set up the table saw to cut one of them to go over a sharp metal edge the horses and donkeys have dug up in the shelter.
 Last week a horse nicked his foot on it kicking at a bot fly and we don’t want injuries.
 The backpack we took when doing our controlled burn has leftover chocolate, apples and drinking water in it that need tidying away.
 I steam multicoloured mountain corn cobs to have as a snack slathered with butter and salt, because after a still morning the north wind has kicked in, so I need to go monitor the fireground to make sure nothing flares up again.
 I smile at my fingertips stained purple by the corn and hop back on the mountain bike.